 Does this sound like any sort of ghostly encounters you’ve had before?

 Well Collin, that’s certainly a very interesting story, but my personal experiences with ghosts are actually rather limited, as I imagine are most peoples!
-Of course, though it’s not been addressed, I assume this email was intended for Madame Marie, who no doubt has a lot more of a way with that sort of thing that me, a lowly PO Box boy.
+Of course, though it’s not been addressed, I assume this email was intended for Madame Marie, who no doubt has a lot more of a way with that sort of thing that me, ha, just a lowly PO Box boy.

 As always, please talk to each other in the forums and send your queries in to us at Spirit Box Radio if you’d like to get in touch.
 Of course, by us, at the moment what I mean is me, and as I keep saying my experience is very limited.
 When Madame Marie is back which I am completely certain she will be, maybe she can do some sort of extended edition of the advice and community segment where she addresses all of these letters and enquiries I’ve probably botched.

 Well.
 For now, anyway, I’ve been Sam Enfield, this is Spirit Box Radio, thank you, and goodnight!

 | Content Warnings |